yxli9811/MultiFactors/README.md

 6. `results.py` Store the useful results of this model including: factor results attribution, risk forecast, effective factors selection.

 7. `final.py` Functions used to connect with UI.

+8. `UIconnect.py` is the mainfunction of UI system.